hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 is available in the next chapter.

 - Account: the credit account you want to deduct the credits from.
 The accounts associated with your VSC number will be displayed in a dropdown.
 - Partition: you can choose any of the existing partitions on both clusters.
 We recommend using the ``interactive`` partition for most interactive work on wICE.
 Be aware that this partition is not available on Genius.
-There it is recommended to just request the regular ``batch`` partition (see the :ref:`Choosing your resources<choosing_your_resources>` section for more detail on hoz to choose your partition).
+There it is recommended to just request the regular ``batch`` partition (see the :ref:`Choosing your resources<choosing_your_resources>` section for more detail on how to choose your partition).
 - Numbers of hours: your walltime (min 1h).
 - Number of cores: the amount of cores per node.
 This defaults to 1.
 - Required memory per core in megabytes.
 This defaults to 3400 MB.